Kot Engenharia

 Forced vibration differs from free vibration in that external forces act on the system under study.
 The classic example of forced vibration is a rocking chair which, after an initial disturbance, needs a continuous disturbance for the oscillatory movement of the child on the swing to continue.

-In day-to-day industry, unbalances in components subjected to rotation such as pulleys, flywheels, fans, etc. are common examples.
-In practice, forced vibration can be caused by factors such as: breakage of a particular component that can excite the structure at a different frequency (breakage of a gear tooth in a gearbox, for example); inadequate structural sizing; misalignments in the structure above those foreseen in the design; unforeseen external and/or environmental excitations; unbalanced masses during the manufacture of the component (unbalanced masses in pulleys, drums, flywheels, fans, etc.).
+In practice, in day-to-day industrial operations, imbalances in rotating components such as pulleys, flywheels, fans, etc., are common examples.
+In practice, forced vibration can be caused by factors such as: failure of a specific component that can excite the structure at a different frequency (failure of a gear tooth in a gearbox, for example); inadequate structural design; structural misalignments exceeding design specifications; unanticipated external and/or environmental excitations; mass imbalance during component manufacturing (unbalanced masses in pulleys, drums, flywheels, fans, etc.).

 Natural frequency:

-It is the characteristic frequency or its particular set of frequencies of a given object in a situation of free vibration.
-This frequency is determined by factors such as the geometry, mass, dimensions and materials involved in forming the object under study.
-For simple objects, a relatively easy way to obtain the natural frequencies is to excite the object and then put it into free vibration, with the only external load being gravitational.
-In this way, the natural frequency can be measured by suitable instrumentation.
+In general, the natural frequency is the characteristic frequency—or specific set of frequencies—of a given object in free vibration.
+This frequency is determined by factors such as geometry, mass, dimensions, and the materials used in the construction of the object under study.
+For simple objects, a relatively easy way to obtain the natural frequencies is to excite the object and then allow it to vibrate freely, with gravity being the only external force.
+In this way, the natural frequency can be measured using appropriate instrumentation.

 Modal analysis:

-For complex equipment and structures (yard machines, conveyorsbuildings in metal structureetc.), a modal analysis must be carried out to find the natural frequencies of the structure.
-For this assessment, parameters such as the stiffness and mass of the object under study are used.
-Modal analysis is a very important tool for promoting the Structural Integrity an asset, whether during its design or operation.
-Once the object's natural frequencies are known, its excitation sources must then be investigated.
-Examples of these sources are motors, gearboxes, screens and rotating equipment in general that interfaces with the system.
-In this way, resonance phenomena can be avoided.
-Gif 1 shows a modal analysis carried out by Kot.
+In this regard, for complex equipment and structures (yard machinery, conveyors, and metal structures, etc.), a modal analysis must be performed to determine the structure’s natural frequencies.
+For this assessment, parameters such as the stiffness and mass of the object under study are utilized.
+Modal analysis is a very important tool for ensuring the Structural Integrity an asset, whether during its design or during its operation.
+Based on this, once the natural frequencies of the object are known, its excitation sources must then be investigated.
+Examples of these sources include motors, gearboxes, screens, and rotating equipment in general that interface with the system.
+Thus, the occurrence of resonance can be prevented.
+GIF 1 shows a modal analysis performed by Kot.

 Gif 1: Modal analysis on a bridge - Source: Kot Collection.